sei-international/LEAPMacro.jl/docs/src/dynamics.md

 ```
 The multiple of two is somewhat arbitrary, because this simply sets a scale.

 [^1]: Armington elasticities play an important role in trade models, but estimates very widely, and are mainly available for high-income countries.
 As a general rule, long-run elasticities (e.g., annual) are larger than short-run elasticities (e.g., monthly), and estimates tend to increase with the level of disaggregation of the data.
+Different statistical models can give very different results (e.g., estimates from systems of supply-demand equations tend to be about twice as large as estimates based on demand alone).
+If possible, find estimates for the country where Macro is being applied and at a similar level of disaggregation.

 ## [Wages and labor productivity](@id dynamics-wages-labor-prod)
 The wage share ``\omega_i`` in sector ``i`` is defined as